-- Service-Learning Workshops or Conferences - the office periodically hosts Service-Learning Workshops or attends Service-Learning conferences.
-Please let us know if you are interested in attending a workshop or conference - we may even be able to sponsor you!
+- Service-Learning Workshops or Conferences - the office periodically hosts Service Learning Workshops or attends Service Learning conferences.
+Please let us know if you are interested in attending a workshop or conference!

-- Volunteer & Involvement Fair - the Volunteer & Service-Learning Office, in conjunction with the Student Union, holds a Volunteer & Involvement Fair at the beginning of each semester.
+- Volunteer & Involvement Fair - the Leadership & Service Learning Office, in conjunction with the Student Union, holds a Volunteer & Involvement Fair at the beginning of each semester.
 We strongly encourage you and your students to attend for the opportunity to meet our community partners and learn about new project ideas!